 Powering the digital economy through strategic finance

 Data centres are increasingly vital in our digital economy, serving as the backbone for cloud services, artificial intelligence, and other technology-driven applications.
 However, developing a data centre is a capital-intensive undertaking that requires sophisticated project finance modelling to ensure bankability.
-This guide outlines the critical parameters, financial structures, and considerations required for successfully project-financing a data centre.

 Key Project Parameters